DigitalLiteracyProject/dlp-comp/README.md

 gulp serve
 ```

-Upon entering that last command, a very simple webpage like the below will open in a browser; that's you app!
+Upon entering that last command, a very simple webpage like the below will open in a browser; that's your app!

 ![Sample webapp before modifications](img/sample-webapp-before.png)